 To facilitate the process of filing a claim, travelers can choose to part with all the administrative and other burdens, by appealing to a specialized organization such as Happy Flights.
 Just like an accountant, a certain compensation is associated with this cooperation.

 At Happy Flights, we keep a commission of 25% of the total claim, as well as an administrative cost of € 25 per person (both incl. taxes).
 While this means you are basically giving us a part of your conversation, this cost is nothing compared to the expenses you should have to make if you choose to take your compensation claim in front of a judge.
+If we need to transfer your claim to our lawyers, we will charge an extra 25%.
 Unfortunately, this is the case in an increasingly amount of claims.

 So why does rumor have it that claim organizations are not to be trusted?
 Some organizations are in fact less transparent in the costs and benefits of their services.
 At Happy Flights, we make it our mission to go against such malpractices.
-Therefore, we guarantee you that there will be no additional costs in case we have to take your claim to court.
 Feel free to read the small letters in our general conditions.
 At Happy Flights, we strive towards just and careless traveling, by a transparent process with minimal administration and maximal coverage of your trouble.

 “Even when I’m departing to Belgium from a country outside of Europe, I’m still entitled to an indemnification in case of flight delay or cancellation”

 There are two conditions you have to fulfill, when the airport of your departure is outside of Europe.
 First of all, the (final) destination of your flight has to be in Europe.
 Second of all, you need to fly with a European airline to be entitled to a compensation for your flight issue.
 So if you’re traveling from Japan to Belgium with an airline such as KLM, a flight issue might give you the right to a compensation.
 However, if you’re flying from Turkey to Belgium with Freebird Airlines, you are not.